Vancity: History

 Vancity first operated out of a former machine shop on the corner of Broadway and Quebec streets in Vancouver.
 By the end of 1951, membership had reached 2,000.
 Assets grew rapidly after the introduction of personal chequing accounts in the same year, reaching $5 million in 1962, $10 million in 1965, $100 million in 1973, and $1 billion by 1980.
 As of 2018, current assets are $22.9 billion.

+In 2009, Vancity attempted to force 18,000 of its members to sign documents that would have allowed the credit union to unilaterally increase interest rate on lines of credit where a loan agreement had already been signed, to "keep access to your lines of credit and avoid any disruptions", threatening that it may have had to "take further action" on their accounts should they not have complied.
+Vancity abandoned this course of action later that year in response to adverse publicity and backlash from members.

 Milestones

 Vancity has a history of innovation in the North American financial services market: